 Keen observers will notice typical Islamic architectural elements such as muqarnas, vaulted niches and Arab inscriptions vaguely reminiscent of architecture found in countries such as Iran and Uzbekistan.
 The palace is built with very thick walls and tiny windows for optimal temperature control.

-Good to know: Truth be told, the walk towards the Zisa Castle from Palermo Cathedral brings you through a working-class neighborhood that is perfectly safe during the day but a little dodgy at night.
+Good to know: Truth be told, the walk towards the Zisa Castle from Palermo Cathedral brings you through a neighborhood that is perfectly safe during the day but a little dodgy at night.
 Aim to be back in Palermo Old Town before dusk.

 Get your tickets: Purchase your tickets online before visiting.